 Rhyming not only focuses on the individual sounds in words, it also allows children to play with those sounds and find other words with them.
 This discrimination of sounds is a major tool in the reading tool box and is also one of the more fun ones for new readers to work with.

-Acrostic poetry is another form of poetry perfect for new readers.
+Acrostic poetry, a type of poetry where the first letters in a line spell out a word, is another form of poetry perfect for new readers.
 Writing it works on recognizing letter sounds and boosts vocabulary.

 Here are a few tips for creating poetry with preschoolers.

 1. Use familiar rhymes and make them your own.